Barbed Wire in Aphrodite’s Garden

 Chris and Rebecca (On Rebecca’s Doorstep)

-The wrought-iron gate squealed open.
+The gate jangled.

-[Chris] His head slumped back onto his knees.
-She mustn’t see his face.
+His head slumped back to his knees.

 Stavros and Chris (On the Roof)